Skip to main content

 Impermanent Loss

-Strategies to mitigate IL include: providing liquidity for stablecoin pairs (minimal IL since prices stay close), choosing correlated pairs (ETH/stETH), using single-sided liquidity protocols, concentrating liquidity in narrow ranges (higher fees per dollar), and using IL insurance products offered by some protocols.
+You can manage the risk by sticking to stablecoin pairs (minimal price divergence), correlated pairs like ETH/stETH, single-sided liquidity protocols, concentrated liquidity in narrow ranges (more fees per dollar), or IL insurance products offered by some protocols.

 Frequently Asked Questions